Bad-Behaviour/badbehaviour/README.md

 ## What's New in 3.0 (Complete Modern Rewrite)

 Version 3.0 is a complete rewrite of Bad Behaviour, modernizing the 10+ year old codebase from procedural PHP to a clean, typed PHP 8.2+ architecture.
-It bundles the full bot-registry expansion, four new bot categories, and the cloud-infrastructure safety net that used to live in the now-abandoned 3.1 line.
+It bundles the full bot-registry expansion, four new bot categories, the cloud-infrastructure safety net, and a fully pluggable registry system.

 ### Core changes